Bringing a complaint to us is straightforward and won't cost you anything.

 Talk to the financial business first

 Let them know what the problem is, and how you’d like them to put things right.
-If you’re not sure how to do this, contact us and we can help.
+If you’re not sure how to do this, we can help.
 The business needs to give you their final response within eight weeks at the most, depending on what you’re complaining about.

 If you’re still not happy, bring your complaint to us